Strange Recipes

 Israeli

-This silky, emulsified compound butter is gently poached into a pourable sauce that bridges Israeli pantry staples with wild spring ramps and Japanese miso — and yes, it absolutely should not work this well.
-The umami depth of white miso amplifies ramps' fleeting garlicky-onion funk, while preserved lemon and za'atar pull the whole thing into bright, herby Mediterranean territory.
-Think beurre blanc's sophisticated cousin who spent a gap year foraging and fermenting.
+Butter poached into a pourable sauce shouldn't taste like this, but here we are: Israeli pantry staples, wild spring ramps, and Japanese miso doing something genuinely strange and good together.
+White miso deepens ramps' fleeting garlicky-onion funk, while preserved lemon and za'atar drag the whole thing into bright, herby Mediterranean territory.
+It's beurre blanc's more adventurous cousin, the one who spent a year foraging and fermenting.

 Ingredients